Mark Hatten Dead, Anna Nicole Smith’s Ex Shot & Killed In South Carolina

 Mark Hatten is dead.
-Kings Tree News, a local South Carolina newspaper, reported on Tuesday that Hatten — an ex-boyfriend of former Playmate Anna Nicole Smith — was shot during an altercation on Sunday afternoon.
+Kings Tree News, a local South Carolina newspaper, reported on Tuesday that Hatten — an ex-boyfriend of former Playmate Anna Nicole Smith — was shot during an altercation in Greeleyville South Carolina on Sunday afternoon.
 Local residents told King Tree News that Hatten had gotten into a fight with the suspect in the shooting on Saturday evening.
 Hatten spent the night in jail after the Saturday evening incident.
 Local police officers did not comment to King Tree News about what happened between Hatten and the other man on Sunday afternoon leading up to the shooting.
 They also did not disclose where the shooting took place.

 TMZ reported that Hatten dated Anna Nicole Smith for several months in 2000.
 Smith claimed that they broke up because he threatened her with a knife while they were in the bedroom of her home.
 Smith said that she ended the relationship after that incident, but said that Hatten harassed, stalked, and threatened her for years after the relationship ended.